OpenDSA/OpenDSA/RST/source/Sorting/Shellsort.rst

 There is a lot of flexibility to picking the increment series.
-It does not need to start with the greatest power of less than :math`n` and cut in half each time.
+It does not need to start with the greatest power of less than :math:`n` and cut in half each time.
 In fact that is not even a good choice for the increment series.
 We will come back to this later.
 For now, just realize that so long as each increment is smaller than the